Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

     - Layer 3 adds cross networking addressing.
     - Layer 4 adds the functionality to support the networking used on the internet.
     - Layer 7 adds protocols and functions at the software level for applications.
+- The Region in which you place your infrastructure impacts costs and, depending on where your end users live, latency.
+- Tenancy enabled forces everything resource in the vpc to be in dedicated instances.

 # VPC
 VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region